patalas/patalas.github.io/index.md

-# Boost Your Development!
-Right Mix of Contribution and Expertise
+# Right Mix of Contribution and Expertise

 Many short and long term projects testify my expert knowledge and my contribution to bring the project forward to a successfull finish.
 With a understanding of the customer’s business and needs I work every day with companies in Europe to accomplish outstanding results.

+# Boost Your Development!
  <div class="profile-container">
     <div class="profile-pic">
     <img width="206" height="261" src="assets/images/me_3.jpg">